LANARS

 Summary

-During the two parts of this story we went from nothing to a full-fledged and nicely animated menu, covered a bunch of details of what and why it works the way it works, we guided you along the path of mastering SwiftUI with us.
-Such an approach is what were lacking in various tutorials that would show you separate parts and concepts of SwiftUI and you'd have to combine everything together to get a product-like project on your own.
+During the two parts of this story, we went from nothing to a full-fledged and nicely animated menu, covered a bunch of details of what and why it works the way it works, we guided you along the path of mastering SwiftUI with us.
+Such an approach is what was lacking in various tutorials that would show you separate parts and concepts of SwiftUI and you'd have to combine everything together to get a product-like project on your own.
 We hope this menu guide answered all of your questions along the path.

 It was a great journey and we appreciate your patience during it.
 Thanks for reading and see you next time!